histrio/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 # Enterprise Support for AlmaLinux

-This guide guide describes [Enterprise Support for AlmaLinux](https://tuxcare.com/almalinux-enterprise-support/) and how to set it up on your AlmaLinux system.
+This guide describes [Enterprise Support for AlmaLinux](https://tuxcare.com/almalinux-enterprise-support/) and how to set it up on your AlmaLinux system.

 ## What is Enterprise Support for AlmaLinux?

-Enterprise Support for AlmaLinux services provide a TuxCare-vetted repository of AlmaLinux updates with 16 years of support coverage, minimize vulnerability windows with rebootless security patches and help to avoid costly upfront support package fees with pay-as-you-go hourly support bundles.
+Enterprise Support for AlmaLinux services provides a TuxCare-vetted repository of AlmaLinux updates with 16 years of support coverage, minimizes vulnerability windows with rebootless security patches and helps to avoid costly upfront support package fees with pay-as-you-go hourly support bundles.

 Available services:
 * **Essential Support**: TuxCare-vetted repository of AlmaLinux updates with guaranteed uptime, expedited break-and-fix support and up to 16 years of support coverage